lukasz-chase/sacharoza/README.md

+you can check it live on: https://saharoza.vercel.app/

 To run this app on your computer follow these steps:

 1.run in your cmd - git clone  https://github.com/luki752/sacharoza.git

-2.when its cloned run in your command - npm install
+2.when its cloned run in your cmd - npm install

 3.after everything is installed you can run the project - npm start